Shivangi917/ExpenseTracker/README.md

 Utilizing Java and MySQL, I developed a robust web application tailored to manage and analyze expenses efficiently.
+This project employs MySQL for efficient database management, storing essential user data such as usernames, passwords, expense records, and budget details.
+This ensures that even after a user logs out, upon logging back in, they can seamlessly access and view their data in its respective and accurate locations.
 This comprehensive tool offers a spectrum of features, designed to meticulously track expenditures while providing insightful graphical representations.

 Key functionalities include: